 Also Available

-Multi-database MCP server with query execution, transaction management, and schema exploration.
-An “AI-Assisted Migration Manager” is on the Q4 2025 roadmap but may or may not have shipped.
-Current capabilities are database operations, not migration-specific workflows.
+Multi-database MCP server with query execution, transaction management, and schema exploration. v1.9.0 shipped April 11, 2026 after a near-year gap — but the sole feature is a --unified-tools flag that consolidates per-database tool proliferation into 6 shared tools when connecting to 30+ databases (solves context window bloat).
+The “AI-Assisted Migration Manager” that was on the Q4 2025 roadmap did not ship.
+Current capabilities remain database operations, not migration-specific workflows.

 django-migrations-mcp (mrrobotke, 6 stars, Python)